mattermost/docs/README.md

 ## Known issues and limitations

-The current alpha release of this chart contains a number of known issues and limitations.
-Please review our [alpha documentation](doc/architecture/alpha.md) for more details.
+The current beta release of this chart contains a number of known issues and limitations.
+Please review our [beta documentation](doc/architecture/beta.md) for more details.

 ## Quick-start installation